Strong leadership is critical to the success of any organization -- especially school districts.

 Chris Trahan joined NSC in 2022.
 An experienced public relations practitioner, Trahan most recently served as director of communications for Family Forward, a St. Louis non-profit.

 Trahan has prior experience in school public relations and communications, having served as the director of communications and community engagement with the East Baton Rough Parish School System in Louisiana.
-He also worked in the corporate sector as a communications consultant.
+He also worked in the corporate sector.

 Trahan earned his Bachelor’s Degree from Louisiana State University and is a past president of the Public Relations Association of Louisiana - Baton Rouge chapter.
 He is currently working toward his Accreditation in Public Relations certification.